henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 than 0, but can still result in missed Update Records in an constrained-node environment.

+If the conveyance of an on-change Update Record failed, lost records can be recognized as a sequence number of pushed updates is included with each sequential update record.

-If the conveyance of an Update Record (bundled or not) failed, the YANG datastore MUST include an "updates-not-sent" flag in the next Update Record.
+If the assambly of an Update Record is incomplete, datastore MUST include an "updates-not-sent" flag in the next Update Record.

 There are usage scenarios, in which complete Visibility of every Change to Data